commoncriteria/bluetooth/README.md

 * input - Contains the 'meat' of the project.
 It's the input content (in XML form) that gets transformed to readable html.
 * output - The output directory where the html is placed after transformation.
 * output/images - The directory where images are stored
 * transforms - Points to the transform subproject which is really a repository for resources shared amongst many Common Criteria projects.
+You shouldn't need to modify it.

 ## Links
 * [National Information Assurance Partnership (NIAP)](https://www.niap-ccevs.org/)